 ● How do we support learners across all of these dimensions of thinking, not just “thinking skills”?

 ● How do we support teachers across an entire school to integrate these approaches or pathways, so there is consistency as well as flexible use?

 ● How do we support students to become aware of their thinking (metacognition) so that they may become experts in how their own minds work… so that they have the lifelong capacity to improve their thinking… as the world changes so rapidly?

 A Thinking School supports students to think ‘outside the box.’
 Students will be able to deconstruct their own learning process and even find out what works best for them.
 The Thinking School approach is not just a subject but an approach to be used by every teacher in every subject.
 Thinking will help students tackle difficult questions more creatively.

-This year, Greensprings School partners with Thinking Schools International to address these needs as a whole school and also with Cantab Tutors, to develop a written curriculum for our secondary students which will support them and allow them to develop specific higher order thinking of analysis, evaluation and synthesis.
+In 2018, Greensprings School partnered with Thinking Schools International to address these needs as a whole school and also with Cantab Tutors, to develop a written curriculum for our secondary students which will support them and allow them to develop specific higher order thinking of analysis, evaluation and synthesis.